-FAST Star Reading - 10th percentile and below (Star CBM will also be administered for any student scoring 10th percentile and below) and consecutive formative assessment or teacher observation data demonstrates minimum skill levels for reading competency in one or more of the areas of phonological awareness, phonics, vocabulary, oral language skills, reading fluency, and reading comprehension.
+FAST Star Reading - 10th percentile and below or is unable to complete the practice items.
+(Star CBM will also be administered for any student scoring 10th percentile and below) and consecutive formative assessment or teacher observation data demonstrates minimum skill levels for reading competency in one or more of the areas of phonological awareness, phonics, vocabulary, oral language skills, reading fluency, and reading comprehension.